The best and fastest NBN 100 plans 🚀

 Fastest self-reported internet speeds

 This month, Superloop NBN has taken pole position, sitting pretty on the podium for best unlimited internet plans, and now in first place for self-reported speeds.
-The relatively newcomer self-reports average evening speeds at 90Mbps on its Premium NBN 100 range and is currently offering those plans at an unmatched monthly price.
+The relatively newcomer self-reports average evening speeds at 90Mbps on its Fast NBN 100 range and is currently offering those plans at an unmatched monthly price.

 It’s worth mentioning that those deals are limited.
 As outlined in the sections above, the discounted price will only last 6 months before reverting to the original price.
 With that said, Superloop’s standard pricing is still great value.